OSAP Withdrawal and Repayment Information

 If you return to school in at least 60% of a full-time course load (40% with a permanent disability) for at least 6 weeks, you can re-activate your interest-free status on outstanding Canada/Ontario Student Loans even if you do not take out additional loan funding.

-Submit an online application for Continuation of Interest-Free Status form, through the OSAP website, after classes begin.
-This application lets your lender know you are back in full-time studies.
+Submit an online application for Continuation of Interest-Free Status application, through the OSAP website, after classes begin.
+Once processed, this application lets your lender know you are back in full-time studies.

 Satisfactory Academic Progress